exercism/clojure/concepts/booleans/introduction.md

 # Introduction

-TODO: the content below is copied from the exercise introduction and probably needs rewriting to a proper concept introduction

 Booleans in Clojure are represented by `true` or `false`.
+All values are logically true or false.
+The only "false" values are `false` and `nil` - all other values are logically true.

 Predicate functions (functions which return a boolean) will typically end with a quesion mark (`?`), but this is by convention only.